 As well as providing an English parser, the parser can be and has been adapted to work with other languages.
 A Chinese parser based on the Chinese Treebank, a German parser based on the Negra corpus and Arabic parsers based on the Penn Arabic Treebank are also included.
 The parser has also been used for other languages, such as Italian, Bulgarian, and Portuguese.

-The parser provides Stanford Dependencies output as well as phrase structure trees.
+The parser provides Universal Dependencies (v1) and Stanford Dependencies output as well as phrase structure trees.
 Typed dependencies are otherwise known grammatical relations.
 This style of output is available only for English and Chinese.
-For more details, please refer to the Stanford Dependencies webpage.
+For more details, please refer to the Stanford Dependencies webpage and the Universal Dependencies v1 documentation.
+(See also the current Universal Dependencies documentation, but we are yet to update to it.).

-The current version of the parser requires Java 6 (JDK1.6) or later.
-(You can also download an old version of the parser, version 1.4, which runs under JDK 1.4, or version 2.0 which runs under JDK 1.5, but those distributions are no longer supported.)
+The current version of the parser requires Java 8 (JDK1.8) or later.
+(You can also download an old version of the parser, version 1.4, which runs under JDK 1.4, version 2.0 which runs under JDK 1.5, version 3.4.1 which runs under JDK 1.6, but those distributions are no longer supported.)
 The parser also requires a reasonable amount of memory (at least 100MB to run as a PCFG parser on sentences up to 40 words in length; typically around 500MB of memory to be able to parse similarly long typical-of-newswire sentences using the factored model).

 The main technical ideas behind how these parsers work appear in these papers.
-Feel free to cite one or more of the following papers depending on what you are using.
-Since the parser is regularly updated, we appreciate it if papers with numerical results reflecting parser performance mention the version of the parser being used.
+Feel free to cite one or more of the following papers or people depending on what you are using.
+Since the parser is regularly updated, we appreciate it if papers with numerical results reflecting parser performance mention the version of the parser being used!

 Dan Klein and Christopher D. Manning.
 2003.
 Accurate Unlexicalized Parsing.
 Proceedings of the 41st Meeting of the Association for Computational Linguistics, pp. 423-430.